NBISweden/workshop-reproducible-research/pages/conda/conda-3-projects.md

 We have up until now specified which Conda packages to install directly on the command line using the `conda create` and `conda install` commands.
 For working in projects this is not the recommended way.
-Instead, for increased control and reproducibility, it is better to use an *environment file* (in [yml format](https://en.wikipedia.org/wiki/YAML)) that specifies the packages, versions and channels needed to create the environment for a project.
+Instead, for increased control and reproducibility, it is better to use an *environment file* (in [YAML format](https://en.wikipedia.org/wiki/YAML)) that specifies the packages, versions and channels needed to create the environment for a project.

 Throughout these tutorials we will use a case study where we analyze an RNA-seq experiment with the multiresistant bacteria MRSA (see [intro](introduction)).
-You will now start to make a Conda yml file for this MRSA project.
+You will now start to make a Conda YAML file for this MRSA project.
 The file will contain a list of the software and versions needed to execute the analysis code.

 In this Conda tutorial, all code for the analysis is available in the script `code/run_qc.sh`.
 This code will download the raw FASTQ-files and subsequently run quality control on these using the FastQC software.

-We will start by making a Conda yml-file that contains the required packages to perform these two steps.
-Later in the course, you will update the Conda yml-file with more packages, as the analysis workflow is expanded.
+We will start by making a Conda YAML-file that contains the required packages to perform these two steps.
+Later in the course, you will update the Conda YAML-file with more packages, as the analysis workflow is expanded.

 * Let's get going!
-Make a yml file called `environment.yml` looking like this, and save it in the current directory (which should be `workshop-reproducible-research/tutorials/conda`):
+Make a YAML file called `environment.yml` looking like this, and save it in the current directory (which should be `workshop-reproducible-research/tutorials/conda`):